Village Dancing With A Twist

 Henry VIII made a lot of Twelfth Night, so we thought we should to, recreating in our own way his court's celebrations in 1518.
 Music, dancing, mummer's play, games, sword dance, a jester … all overseen by our very own Master of Misrule in our very own Village Hall.
 It was such fun we're going to do it all over again in 2019.

-Everyone is so busy in the lead up to Christmas that we don't try to do much then.
-The main practising time is during the rather fallow time afterwards.
+Everyone is so busy in the lead up to Christmas that we're not doing anything then.
+The Village Hall is booked for rehearsals on the evenings of January 2, 3 and 4.
+We'll sort out who's going to rehearse when before Christmas.
 It's quite intense, but great fun, so, if you aren't off in the sun or the snow, you can have an exciting time right here at home.